mariya04zj/Predictive-Maintenance-for-Intelligent-Manufacturing/README.md

 important information while discarding the irrelevant noise our data has.
 LSTMs work better when combined with feature engineering like rolling statistics or lagged variables.
 They can integrate exogenous inputs as additional features.
-Although computationally intensive, they are a powerful tool for scenarios where traditional methods fall short, provided suCicient training data is available, like in our case.
+Although computationally intensive, they are a powerful tool for scenarios where traditional methods fall short, provided enough training data is available, like in our case.

 The model architecture consists of two LSTM layers: the first with 50 units and outputs pass to the